 According to the Centers for Disease Control and Prevention, approximately 4.5 million people are bitten by dogs every year.
 In one out of five cases, the victim requires medical attention for their injuries.
-In the Pacific Northwest alone, there are over 1,000 reported dog attacks, with pit bulls making up 22% of those incidents.
+In the Everett alone, there are over 1,000 reported dog attacks, with pit bulls making up 22% of those incidents.

 It is clear that dog attacks and bites can cause severe damage, leaving victims mutilated, debilitated, and scarred.
 While there are only a handful of deaths caused by dog attacks each year, many incidents end with serious injuries, some requiring multiple reconstructive surgeries to repair the damage.
 Medical bills will stack up quickly, especially when reconstructive surgery is necessary.

 If you or a loved one has been involved in a dog attack, you might be wondering who is liable for your injuries.
 If you are looking to file a personal injury claim, you might be concerned whether or not a dog bite injury is viable in a claim.
 This is exactly what our Marysville personal injury attorneys are trained for.

 In the past, Washington State as observed the “One Bite Rule,” which meant that dog owners have one “free bite” before liability lawsuits could be pursued.
 However, it did not mandate that dog attacks must be reported, which caused an issue when liability cases could not prove that a dog was biting for the second time.
 Washington state legislation was amended as a result, and and our lawmakers removed the requirement to prove that the dog’s owner was aware of its aggressive behavior prior to the bite in question.